mattermost/mattermost-load-test-ng/docs/gencontroller_config.md

 The percentage of replies (over the total number of reply posts) to be created in long running threads.

+## PercentUrgentPosts

+*float64*

+The percentage of posts (over the total number of posts) to be marked with urgent priority.

 ## PercentPublicChannels

 *float64*